 Marketing Coaching For Female Entrepreneurs

 And then there’s marketing!
 Marketing coaches help female entrepreneurs in a few different ways.

 Marketing coaches help with content marketing, social media marketing, video marketing, or email list building.

-Marketing coaching is different than business coaching for female entrepreneurs, because marketing coaches usually help with specific tactics like SEO optimization, creating social media ad campaigns, or writing emails to build your list (and then focus on the results of those activities – conversions).
+Marketing coaching is different than business coaching for female entrepreneurs.
+Marketing coaches usually help with specific tactics like SEO optimization, creating social media ad campaigns, or writing emails to build your list.
+(And then focus on the results of those activities – conversions).

 How to Work With Alison Reeves Entrepreneur Coach